 Prior to June 16th anyone from the EU travelling to Austria had to submit a medical certificate proving a negative covid PCR test no older than four days upon entry or be subject to a 14-day quarantine period.

-As of June 16th, the requirement for a medical certificate or quarantine has been lifted for all EU countries, except for Sweden, Spain and Portugal.
-If you are from one of those four countries, you need to bring a negative PCR test within 72 hours of departure.
+As of June 16th, the blanket requirement for a medical certificate or quarantine has been lifted for all EU countries, and instead will be treated on a country-by-country basis due to case numbers/risk.

 - Czech Republic

 - San Marino

 - Vatican City

 *Update: Countries in red text above will need to bring a negative Covid-19 PCR test, taken within 72 hours of arrival, or be subject to a 10-day quarantine.

 EU/EEA/Swiss citizens arriving from a high-risk area are obligated to produce a negative COVID-19 PCR test taken within 72 hours of arrival.